Non-Degree Students and Auditors

 Auditing a Course

-Local members of the Nashville community and surrounding areas are are eligible to audit a course at the Divinity School at the minimal cost of $100 per semester.
-Vanderbilt University students may audit a course for $10 per semester.
+Members of the greater mid-Tennessee community are eligible to audit a course at the Divinity School at minimal cost, outlined below.
+Vanderbilt University students and alumni, as well as affiliated faculty, staff, and their spouses, may audit a course for $10 per credit hour.
 Permission to audit a course is granted by the individual professor based on space availability and course format.